LionsAd/xhprof-kit/README.md

 Note: Currently assumes xhprof to be present in /var/www/xhprof.
 Will be fixed later.
+Note: Need to enable devel and setup xhprof before it works.

 1. Copy index-perf.php from docroot to /var/www
 2. Change .htaccess to refer to index-perf.php instead of index.php